song-yuhuai/GMR/README.md

 This repo is licensed under the [MIT License](LICENSE).

+Starting from its release, GMR is massively used by the community.
+See below for cool papers that use GMR:
+- [arXiv 2025.08](https://arxiv.org/abs/2508.21043), *HITTER: A HumanoId Table TEnnis Robot via Hierarchical Planning and Learning*
+- [arXiv 2025.08](https://arxiv.org/abs/2508.13444), *Switch4EAI: Leveraging Console Game Platform for Benchmarking Robotic Athletics*
+- [arXiv 2025.05](https://arxiv.org/abs/2505.02833), *TWIST: Teleoperated Whole-Body Imitation System*

 # News & Updates
 - 2025-08-28: GMR now supports [Booster T1](https://www.boosterobotics.com/) for both 23dof and 29dof.
 - 2025-08-28: GMR now supports using exported offline FBX motion data from [OptiTrack](https://www.optitrack.com/).